pantheon-systems/documentation/source/_docs/vanity-domains.md

 > `*.sites.example.com` **AAAA** `2620:12a:8001::X`

-Remember to replace the `X` in this example with the offset assigned to your site, as found in **<span class="glyphicons glyphicons-global"></span> Domains / HTTPS** in your site's Dashboard.
 See <a href="/docs/dns/#what-are-aaaa-records-and-do-i-need-them" data-proofer-ignore>Introduction to Domain Name Services</a> for more information about AAAA records.

 <div class="alert-info alert" markdown="1">
 #### Note {.info}